Koh Tao Diving Tours

 Description

-Japanese Gardens is a beautiful shallow reef located between Koh Tao and Koh Nangyuan.
-The site features extensive coral gardens, sandy channels and scattered granite boulders.
+Japanese Gardens is a beautiful shallow reef located on the eastern coast of Koh Nangyuan.
+The site features extensive coral gardens, sandy channels and scattered granite boulders around the periphery.

-Because of its shallow depth and calm conditions, Japanese Gardens is perfect for beginner divers and snorkellers.
+Because of its shallow depth and calm conditions, Japanese Gardens is perfect for beginner divers, refresher sessions and snorkellers.
 The reef structure allows for long relaxed dives with plenty of time to observe marine life.

 Marine Life

-Hard coral species dominate the reef, providing habitat for butterflyfish, angelfish, damselfish and parrotfish.
+Hard coral species, especially agrapora and pore corals dominate the reef, providing habitat for butterflyfish, angelfish, damselfish and parrotfish.

 Nangyuan Pinnacle (Red Rock) – Koh Tao Dive Site